MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

    :::image type="content" source="media/work-queues/work-queue-pad-updatewqi.png" alt-text="Screenshot example of **update work queue item** action inputs." lightbox="media/work-queues/work-queue-pad-updatewqi.png":::

 5. If some issue was determined during the course of processing the data of the work queue item into the data entry system, the item could alternatively be assigned a status of **generic exception, IT exception, or busineses exception**.
-It’s up to you to decide what events are required to be met to warrant such alternatives, but here is a way that you can use PAD actions to seprate such items which may have been impacted.
+It’s up to you to decide what events are required to be met to warrant such alternatives, but here is a way that you can use PAD actions to separate such items that may have been impacted.

    :::image type="content" source="media/work-queues/work-queue-pad-wqiconditional.png" alt-text="Screenshot example of conditional statement used to update the current work queue item in the desktop flow and add a new queue item into an alternative queue to handle exceptions." lightbox="media/work-queues/work-queue-pad-wqiconditional.png":::

 In each condition, a value for the variable scenario is determined when processing the queue item.
 Let’s say that while processing the queue item, scenario 2 was met.
-In this case the queue item is marked as generic exception in the originating queue and optionally have chosen to add the queue item into a subsequent queue called Demo PAD Queue – Generic Exception.
-This subsequent queue can be linked to a clean-up process to handle such instances, or simply parked for human intervention.
+In this case, the queue item is marked as generic exception in the originating queue and optionally have chosen to add the queue item into a subsequent queue called Demo PAD Queue – Generic Exception.
+This subsequent queue can be linked to a clean-up process to handle such instances, stored for human intervention.

    :::image type="content" source="media/work-queues/work-queue-pad-wqiresults.png" alt-text="Screenshot example of updated status for work queue items processed in the flow portal." lightbox="media/work-queues/work-queue-pad-wqiresults.png":::

-Note that variable values from the origination work queue item have been used to enter data into the subsequent work queue item which include the name and value fields.
-Be creative with the processing notes and enter what makes sense for somebody, or some other process that will pick the item up downstream.
+Note that variable values from the origination work queue item have been used to enter data into the subsequent work queue item, which include the name and value fields.
+Be creative with the processing notes and enter what makes sense for somebody, or some other process that will pick up the item downstream.

    :::image type="content" source="media/work-queues/work-queue-pad-addwqi.png" alt-text="Screenshot of the add work queue item action configured in the desktop flow designer." lightbox="media/work-queues/work-queue-pad-addwqi.png":::